Frances Moffatt MA PGCE FHEA

 I'M A FELLOW OF THE HIGHER EDUCATION ACADEMY

-Whilst lecturing at The Northern School of Art, I was awarded a Fellowship of the Higher Education Academy (FHEA).
+Whilst lecturing in Higher Education, I was awarded a Fellowship of the Higher Education Academy (FHEA).
 This award recognises commitment to professionalism in learning and teaching in higher education across planning, delivery, assessment and student support.